Occupancy

 - Inventory Products — Occupancy is configured per product.
 The availability control type and capacity counting type are set on the product detail page.

 - Trips — Trip products linked to inventory products consume availability from the occupancy pool.
 Reserved counts update automatically.
+When a time slot product has an end time, the end time copies onto the trip product automatically so it shows both start and end times.

 - Orders — Customer bookings reduce available capacity.
 The occupancy calendar reflects all reservations in real time.